testdouble/mocktail/README.md

 ### Mocktail.calls

-When practicing test-driven development, you may want to ensure that a dependency wasn't called at all, and don't particularly care about the parameters.
+When practicing test-driven development, you may want to ensure that a dependency wasn't called at all.
 To provide a terse way to express this, Mocktail offers a top-level `calls(double, method_name = nil)` method that returns an array of the calls to the mock (optionally filtered to a particular method name) in the order they were called.

 Suppose you were writing a test of this method for example: